To understand bitcoin, start with blockchain technology.

 Blockchain technology is the public online ledger that makes Bitcoin possible.

-Bitcoin, of course, is imaginary money existing only in the ethernet.
-The cool word for it: cryptocurrency.
+Bitcoin, as most of us know, is imaginary money existing in the ethernet.
+It is one of several cryptocurrencies out there.
 People buy it with real money (also mostly imaginary these days), use it to trade online, and when it has increased in value, sell it back for cash.

 There have been subsequent raids, shutdowns, arrests, and trials of various purveyors of contraband, but that hasn’t dampened the cryptocurrency trade.